bfontaine/tellmenet/README.md

 The default is to listen for connection on the port 23 (telnet).
 Note you need to be `sudo` in order to run it in a port <1000.

-If you pass a negative port, it’ll try to get one from the `PORT` environment variable.
+If you pass a negative port, it tries to get one from the `PORT` environment variable.